caktus/talks/open-data-day/openrural/openblock.rst

 - Outline of Columbus County in Google Maps
 - Fairly rural with a few small cities and towns
-- You can see the larger roads and streets
+- You can see the larger roads and streets.
+This is what the geocoder is powered from.
 - You may wonder how this information is loaded into OpenBlock

 ----